-Ecosystem restoration is identified by the international community as one method to reach the Paris agreement and solve part of the issues related to climate change.
-The restoration of millions of hectares within the next decade is starting.
-However a lack of visibility on these planting actions and numerous related issues such as slow or missing investments, inadequate governance, missing systematic monitoring and local capacity can be identified.
-Ecosystem restoration is a multi-sector and multi-stakeholder activity that encompasses financiers, planting companies, farmers, indigenous people, development agencies, certification companies, NGOs, governments and their ministries, universities and other education institutions as well as civil society.
+Ecosystem restoration and biodiversity conservation is identified by the international community as one method to reach the Paris agreement and solve part of the issues related to climate change.
+The restoration and conservation of millions of hectares within the next decade is starting.
+However a lack of visibility on these planting and conservation actions and numerous related issues such as slow or missing investments, inadequate governance, missing systematic monitoring and local capacity can be identified.
+Ecosystem restoration and biodiversity conservation is a multi-sector and multi-stakeholder activity that encompasses financiers, planting companies, farmers, indigenous communities, development agencies, certification companies, NGOs, governments and their ministries, universities and other education institutions as well as civil society.

-HERMOSA is the first all-in-one platform for identifying, selecting, monitoring and reporting on Ecosystem restoration eliminating complexity while being the first comprehensive marketplace for ecosystem restoration activities supporting supply and demand.
-The platform will foster the collaboration between various stakeholders involved in ecosystem restoration.
-It will enable small-holder farmers and land owners to eventually access finances made available by investors who are looking for investment-ready projects.
-HERMOSA platform will give restoration activities a boost because of the transparency and flexibility offered by the Free and Open Source Software enabling stakeholders to adopt ownership and strengthen their knowledge.
+HERMOSA is the first all-in-one platform for identifying, selecting, monitoring and reporting on ecosystem restoration and biodiversity conservation eliminating complexity while being the first comprehensive marketplace for ecosystem restoration and biodiversity conservation activities supporting supply and demand.
+The platform fosters the collaboration between the various stakeholders involved.
+It enables small-holder farmers and land owners to eventually access finances made available by investors who are looking for investment-ready projects.
+The HERMOSA platform gives restoration and conservation activities a boost because of the transparency and flexibility offered by the Free and Open Source Software enabling stakeholders to adopt ownership and strengthen their knowledge.

 Users and their needs

-The multi-sectorial and multi-stakeholder complex nature of ecosystem restoration action necessitates a platform that addresses the various facets of this endeavour.
-The HERMOSA platform understands the needs and the requirements of the various stakeholders from a variety of backgrounds involved in ecosystem restoration and proposes the value of using open source geo- and space technologies in a way that hides complexity while providing a viable and sustainable solution.
-The stakeholders interested in such a service platform: financiers, planting organisations, supply-chain managers, farmers, indigenous people, development agencies, certification bodies, NGOs, government-ministries, universities and research organisations as well as civil society.
+The multi-sectorial and multi-stakeholder complex nature of ecosystem restoration and biodiversity conservation action necessitates a platform that addresses the various facets of this endeavour.
+The HERMOSA platform understands the needs and the requirements of the various stakeholders from a variety of backgrounds involved in ecosystem restoration and biodiversity conservation and proposes the value of using open source geo- and space technologies in a way that hides complexity while providing a viable and sustainable solution.
+The stakeholders interested in such a service platform: financial institutions, planting organisations, supply-chain managers, farmers, indigenous people, development agencies, certification bodies, NGOs, government-ministries, universities and research organisations as well as civil society.

 All stakeholders have certain needs that are addressed by the HERMOSA platform:

-- After the project implementation not only the implementers are interested in the progress of the project, Investors, certifiers, the local and global community are interested to know how the project is evolving
+- After the project implementation not only the implementers are interested in the progress of the project: Investors, certifiers, the local and global community are also interested to know how the project is evolving.

-- Ecosystem restoration is a complex task so learning and sharing best practices is a big asset
+- Ecosystem restoration and biodiversity conservation is a complex task so learning and sharing best practices is a big asset.

 Service/ system concept

-HERMOSA is the first 4-in-1 open source service platform to support ecosystem restoration locally and globally.
-The concept appeals to several customer groups, such as investors who want to invest in reforestation activities, local farmers who offer their land, planting companies who carry out the various projects on-site, governments that are committed to national and international initiatives in the context of mitigating or adapting to climate change and sustainable development as well as numerous other stakeholders.
+HERMOSA is the first 4-in-1 open source service platform to support ecosystem restoration and biodiversity conservation locally and globally.
+The concept appeals to several customer groups, such as investors and financial institutions who want to invest in reforestation activities, local farmers who offer their land, planting companies who carry out the various projects on-site, governments that are committed to national and international initiatives in the context of mitigating or adapting to climate change and sustainable development as well as numerous other stakeholders.
 The platform is based on 4 connected modules:

-2. Organize & Implement (using a Geographic Information based system, Identify potential areas of restoration, plan restoration process and manage the implemented restoration activities)
+- Organize & Implement (using a Geographic Information based system to identify potential areas of restoration, plan restoration processes and manage the implemented restoration activities)

-3. Monitor & Report (using Remote Sensing based products, monitor the progress of the restoration activities and create reports for the organisations & stakeholders involved)
+- Monitor & Report (using Earth observation based data products to monitor the progress of the restoration activities and create reports for the organisations & stakeholders involved)

-4. Learn & Share (a space to share knowledge and learn how to sustainably manage their environment with GIS and Remote Sensing methods )
+- Learn & Share (a space to share knowledge about ecosystem restoration and biodiversity conservation best practices but also how to sustainably manage their environment with GIS and Remote Sensing methods)

-Through these modules the user is empowered by a set of utilities to implement restoration projects in a low-cost, efficient and transparent way.
+Through these modules the user is empowered by a set of utilities to implement restoration and conservation projects in a low-cost, efficient and transparent way.

 Space Added Value

-HERMOSA is using Free and Open Earth Observation data from the Copernicus program including Sentinel-1, Sentinel-2 and other satellite program data such as Landsat, MODIS, ERS and more.
-Due to specific provided budget, the HERMOSA platform will also include Very High Resolution (VHR) optical and SAR data in an easy to access and creative manner in case the analyses require a high level of detail when working at a small local level.
+HERMOSA is using free and open Earth observation data from the Copernicus program including Sentinel-1, Sentinel-2 and other satellite program data such as Landsat, MODIS, ERS and more.
+The HERMOSA platform also includes access to Very High Resolution (VHR) optical and SAR data in an easy to access and creative manner in case the analyses require a high level of detail when working at a small local level.
 Some of the possible derived products from EO data are as follows: